artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-reading-vs-watching-the-news.md

 Dijon:: I had not considered this, but you are correct.
 I should try these strategies.
 I think my belief that reading produces more understanding, then watching is misguided, and what matters more is how actively you engage with the material, regardless of the medium.

 Tes:: Earlier, you said there are alternative, superior ways to form political opinions, other than the news.
-How does your discussion of active vs. passive consumption relate to this.
+How does your discussion of active vs. passive consumption relate to this?

 Dijon:: Ah, yes!
 I had lost my train of thought.
 As I had mentioned, the key to actively reading or watching is to ask questions.
 What is the author saying?
 Do I agree?
 Who cares?
 Inevitably, when I ask these questions, I want to know more than the news story can give.
 For example, while I am not interested in the surface details surrounding the Beirut explosion, I want to know _why_ the explosive stockpile had been neglected.